5.7: Oh those Russians

 It should be pretty obvious that in all the Zond images the satellite mosaics are a match.

 It’s also worth pointing out that while these photographs are less freely available in the west, they were being issued publicly in the USSR.
 As well as the magazine print of Zond 5 shown in figure 5.7.1, figure 5.7.4 shows a souvenir postcard issued in what was then East Germany and a Soviet stamp from 1969.
+They also appeared in many other publications, eg here, and here.

 Figure 5.7.4a: Zond 7 image of Earth from an East German postcard.
 The image was taken on 21/08/69, but the postcard itself is stamped 1982, 7 years before the fall of the Berlin Wall.